raphael-group/machina/README.md

     0	breast	0	breast	1	2	0	0.01213794
     ...

 See [F.tsv](data/hoadley_2016/A7/A7_MACHINA_0.95.tsv) for the complete frequency file.
 For an example on how obtain this file from read data, please see: [process_A7_new.ipynb](data/hoadley_2016/A7/raw/process_A7_new.ipynb).
 Specifically, you will need to process the bulk DNA sequencing data by first calling single-nucleotide variants and copy-number aberrations.
 Then, SNVs that occur in copy-neutral regions need to be clustered (e.g., using SciClone or PyClone).
+Confidence intervals can then be obtained by first pooling for each sample the read counts of the mutations that belong to the same cluster followed by using a beta distribution.
+Please see the supplement of the MACHINA paper for more details.

 <a name="pmh"></a>
 ### Parsimonious Migration History (`pmh_sankoff` and `pmh`)